KhartesViewer/khartes/README.md

 Tracking cursors are described in the "Tracking Cursors" section below.

 * **l**: This key (small L) turns on and off an advanced capability called "live updates".
-Live updates are turned on by default; the concept is described in the "Live Updates" section below.
+Live updates are turned on by default; the concept is described in the "Advanced topic: Live Updates" section below.

 ## General segmentation workflow